Animal Raising *

 Calculate the indicator’s value by summing up the number of farmers who raise the given animal by the total number of respondents and multiplying the result by 100.

 Disaggregate the data by wealth and other relevant criteria.

 1) Consider including the additional question of “What exactly do you use the [specify the animal] for?”
 For example, chickens can be reared for meat, eggs or for both purposes.
 Alternatively, be sufficiently specific in the original question (for example, ask “Do you raise any chickens for meat?”).

-2) Consider differentiating between animals depending on their age and sex - for example, chicks (1-45 days), adult chickens and cocks.
+2) Consider differentiating between animals depending on their age and gender - for example, chicks (1-45 days), adult chickens and cocks.

 3) Keep in mind that households sometimes take care of animals which are owned by other people.
 This practice is common for more expensive animals, such as cows.
 If you need to know whether the person actually owns the animal, also ask “Who is the owner of [specify the animal]?”